-Dear Audit and Governance Committee Members
+Dear Governance and Audit Committee Members

-We are pleased to attach our Audit Results Report for the forthcoming meeting of the Audit and Governance Committee.
+We are pleased to attach our Audit Results Report for the forthcoming meeting of the Audit Committee.

-We have substantially completed our audit of the Council for the year ended 31 March 2020.
-We confirm that we expect to issue an unqualified audit opinion on the financial statements.
+We have substantially completed our audit of the Council for the year ended 31 March 2020, As set out on pages 5 and 6, a number of issues have arisen as a result of COVID-19 which impacted on our audit.
+We confirm that we expect to issue an unqualified audit opinion on the financial statements, before the accounts publication date of 30 November 2020

-As part of our VFM reporting we considered the adequacy of the Council's arrangements for financial reporting, as the Council did not perform a bank reconciliation throughout 2019/20.
-We plan to issue an 'except for' conclusion in relation to our VfM conclusion.
+As part of our VFM reporting we are considering the adequacy of the Council's arrangements for financial reporting, particularly as the Council did not perform a bank and other key financial system reconciliation throughout 2019/20.